ProTitleUSA · 34 Recording Districts · Statewide AK

 Buying or investing in real estate in Alaska is unlike anywhere else in the country.
 The state spans over 663,000 square miles, uses 34 recording districts instead of counties, and holds millions of acres of Alaska Native and federal land — from Anchorage condominiums to remote parcels in the Unorganized Borough.
 A thorough Alaska property title search here is not just a box to check: it is often the difference between a clean closing and a costly problem that surfaces months later.
 Whether you are a homebuyer in Wasilla, a note investor acquiring REO assets in Fairbanks, or a commercial developer verifying mineral rights on a Kenai Peninsula parcel, getting the title right matters.

-ProTitleUSA has been providing professional Alaska title search and title abstract services since 2009, completing over 1,000,000 searches nationwide with zero claims.
-We cover all 34 DNR recording districts — from Anchorage, Mat-Su, and the Kenai Peninsula to Nome, Bethel, and the North Slope.
+ProTitleUSA provides professional Alaska title search and title abstract services across all 34 DNR recording districts — from Anchorage, Mat-Su, and the Kenai Peninsula to Nome, Bethel, and the North Slope.
 Reports are delivered in 24–48 business hours and include ownership verification, deed search, lien identification, mechanics lien review, mortgage status, tax delinquency checks, and judgment searches — all in one clear PDF with a summary sheet and document copies.

 What Does a Property Title Search in Alaska Include?